This vignette describes the parameterization of the meta-d’ model

 To further increase the efficiency model fitting and help with

-convergence, the hmetad parameterizes the meta-d’ model so
+convergence, the hmetad package parameterizes the meta-d’

-range (-\infty, \infty)).
-The
+fall in the range (-\infty, \infty)).

-parameters for type 1 responses (d'
+The parameters for type 1 responses (d' and c) are already unconstrained, so they are

-parameters are bounded.
+are bounded.

 First, instead of fitting \textrm{meta-}d' directly, the